thehtmlproject1/thehtmlproject1/README.md

 - 👋 Hi, I’m @TheHTMLProject (aka Asher)
 - 👀 I’m interested in Coding, Electronics, and everything computers
 - 🌱 I’m currently learning HTML, CSS, and Swift UI
-- 💞️ I’m looking to collaborate on my website (The HTML Project) Go here: bit.ly/thehtmlsl
+- 💞️ I’m looking to collaborate on my website (The HTML Project) Go here: thehtmlproject.com/redirect
-- 📫 How to reach me: asherdh@icloud.com
+- 📫 How to reach me: contact@thehtmlproject.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm self-taught and good at finding games.
+- This is not my main website.
+Please go to thehtmlproject.com/redirect to see my website